OpenNebula/docs/source/integration_and_development/system_interfaces/api.rst

 one.vm.attachsg
 --------------------------------------------------------------------------------

--  **Description**: Attaches a Security Group to network interface of Virtual Machine.
-If the Virtual Machine is running it updates the associated rules.
+-  **Description**: Attaches a security group to a network interface of a VM, if the VM is running it updates the associated rules.
 -  **Parameters**

 +------+------------+--------------------------------------------------------------------------------------------------------+